-Thick lenses are often encountered when a large focusing power is required.
+Thick lenses are often encountered when a large focusing power is required, and for compound lenses.
 The thickness d (the distance between the lens surfaces as measured on the axis) then also has a significant influence on the focal length, as can be seen in lensmaker's equation.
 Note also that the exact definition of the position of a thick lens, and thus also of its focal length, is not obvious for a thick lens, at least when it is asymmetric.

 The Lens Equation

 If a divergent (rather than collimated) beam hits a focusing lens, the distance b from the lens to the focus becomes larger than the focal length f (see Figure 3).
 This can be calculated with the lens equation